GameBridgeAI/ts_serialize/docs/blog.md

     }
 }
 ```
 JSON is a common format and many programming languages have tools to help with conversions, JavaScript is no different.
-"JSON.stringify" helps with making the JSON file format from a object that we can define.
-This allows us to convert the keys and the values, our date also has a built in function "toJSON" that helps turn the date into a string value to be stored in a JSON format.
+"JSON.stringify" helps with making the JSON file format from an object that we can define.
+This allows us to convert the keys and the values, our date also has a built-in function "toJSON" that helps turn the date into a string value to be stored in a JSON format.

 ## Why is this a problem?